 The Baroness joins Emmy in doing ether, leading to her undoing, as Mina holds forth.

 The Baroness learns that her visa application to move to France has been denied.
 Depressed, she joins Emmy in her ether habit.
-As Mina lectures about the chemical formulation of ether and its various effects, the Baroness dies of gas inhalation.
+As Mina chants hypnotically about the chemical formulation of ether and its various effects, the Baroness dies of gas inhalation.

 (The Baroness actually died of asphyxiation, though it is unknown whether by accident, suicide, or murder.
 This vignette refers to the intoxicating effects experienced while huffing ether, auditory and visual distortions experienced while wearing gas masks, and Marinetti’s manifesto “Dynamic and Synoptic Declamation.”
 It also satirizes the cliché of female characters frequently dying in operas.)